whitspce/roamlive-site/README.md

 # roamlive.app

-Source for the Roam Live website.
-Static HTML + CSS, no build step.
+Source for Roam Live website.

-Hosted on GitHub Pages, served at [roamlive.app](https://roamlive.app).

-For the Android app itself, see [whitspce/roamlive](https://github.com/whitspce/roamlive).
+For the app itself, go to [whitspce/roamlive](https://github.com/whitspce/roamlive).